 - OEMs are becoming increasingly influential – In an industry traditionally driven by MNOs, OEMs are now starting to play a more prominent role.
 The global market is opening up, thanks to the growing number of IoT applications and new technologies, like Altair’s OneSKU™ RF technology, which enables support of all commercially available LTE Cat-M1/NB-IoT band combinations on a single hardware design.
 OEMs no longer have to distinguish between different geographies.
 They can now develop and ship a vast range of products across the globe that can operate seamlessly on any LTE band combination in any location.

-- Realizing new LTE IoT applications – Of the numerous applications demoed at MWC – from wearables and trackers, to smart clothing and more – two in particular were powered by our IoT chipsets: Sierra’s smart work boot to improve safety and save lives of industrial workers, and Ericsson’s eHealth concept for diabetes monitoring.
+- Realizing new LTE IoT applications – of the numerous applications demoed at MWC – from wearables, to personal and pet trackers, utility meters, industrial sensors, smart clothing and more – two in particular were powered by our IoT chipsets: Sierra’s smart work boot to improve safety and save lives of industrial workers, and Ericsson’s eHealth concept for diabetes monitoring.
 We also showcased our LTE Amazon-like dash button, which can provide 10,000 clicks on an AAA battery (compared to existing Wi-Fi and LTE buttons that only provide 2,000 clicks) and includes an integrated GNSS.
 As LTE IoT becomes more ubiquitous, through integrated solutions and reduced price points, we expect to see a surge in new concepts and product rollouts across the board.